Covenant (religion): Methodism

+Holiness Pentecostalism

+Holiness Pentecostal denominations have a Covenant to which members are expected to adhere, similar to Methodist denominations.
+In the International Pentecostal Holiness Church, those who take their covenant recite the following:

 Latter Day Saints

 In the Latter Day Saint movement, a covenant is a promise made between God and a person or a group of people.
 God sets the conditions of the covenant, and as the conditions are met, he blesses the person who entered into and kept the covenant.
 If the covenant is violated, blessings are withheld and in some cases a penalty or punishment is inflicted.

 The Church of Jesus Christ of Latter-day Saints (LDS Church) teaches that one enters a covenant through a ritual or a visible sign.
 Some leaders have taught that a covenant is always associated with an ordinance.
 Other leaders have suggested that commandments that include promised blessings for compliance—such as the law of tithing and Word of Wisdom—also constitute covenants.

 In the LDS Church, ordinances which are accompanied by covenants include baptism and confirmation; partaking of the sacrament; reception of the Melchizedek priesthood; the temple endowment; and celestial marriage.
 These are known as "saving ordinances" and are a requirement for exaltation.

 Officially, partaking of the sacrament is considered by the LDS Church to be a renewal of the covenants made at baptism; however, some Latter-day Saint leaders have taught that doing so constitutes a renewal of all covenants a person has made.